yossev/Snippy/README.md

 ## How to Use

-1.Visit the Snippy website [here](https://yossev.github.io/Snippy/)
+1. Visit the Snippy website [here](https://yossev.github.io/Snippy/).
 2. Enter the URL you want to shorten in the provided input field.
 3. Click the "Shorten" button.
 4. The shortened URL will be displayed below the input field.